‘Batt’ Squib sails are fast, attractive and increasingly good value for money.

-Our superb crosscut spinnaker is ever more popular, although this year the Irish Nationals were won with the vertical option.
+Our superb crosscut spinnaker is ever more popular.
+The current UK National Champion and runner-up both used this sail to great effect although last year the Irish Nationals were won with the vertical option.
 Both sails are very close to the Class maximum in size and the vertical cut still has devotees throughout the fleet.

 All Squib sails from Batt Sails are delivered measured and RYA certified, ready to race.